KaiOnGitHub/docs/guides/plugins/apps/custom-data/custom-entities.md

 First we set `custom-fields-aware` to true.
 Then we specify a field to use as a label for the entity when selecting via the custom field.
 In this case, we use the `name` field.
 The field must exist in the `fields` section of the entity definition and it must be of type `string`.

 Now you will find your entity in the "Entity Type" select when creating a custom field of type "Entity Select".
-Without a snippet label for the entity it will display as `custom_entity_bundle.label`.
+Without a snippet label for the entity, it will display as `custom_entity_bundle.label`.
 You can create a snippet to add a label like so:

 {% code title="Resources/app/administration/snippet/en-GB.json" %}